We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While there are few side effects from taking magnesium supplements, it’s always important not to take more of any supplement than you actually need.

 According to the Office of Dietary Supplements, high amounts of magnesium in food sources don’t pose a risk as the kidneys usually flush extra magnesium out of the system.
-However, it is possible to overdose on magnesium supplements.

 The National Academy of Medicine advises adults not to exceed 350 mg of supplemental magnesium per day.
-While more magnesium can be eaten in the form of food, a higher dosage of supplements can cause side effects.

 In some trials, test subjects are given a higher dosage.
 You should only take more than 350 mg per day if your doctor has recommended that dosage.
 Otherwise you may have magnesium overdose.